dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/index.md

 uid: core/logging-events-diagnostics/index
 ---

-# Overview of logging and interception
+# Overview of Logging and Interception

 Entity Framework Core (EF Core) contains several mechanisms for generating logs, responding to events, and obtaining diagnostics.
-Each of these are tailored to different situations, and it is important to select the best mechanism for the task in hand, even when multiple mechanisms could work.
+Each of these is tailored to different situations, and it is important to select the best mechanism for the task in hand, even when multiple mechanisms could work.
 For example, a database interceptor could be used to log SQL, but this is better handled by one of the mechanisms tailored to logging.
 This page presents an overview of each of these mechanisms and describes when each should be used.

 ## Quick reference